Your Horoscope This Week: May 18 To 24

 Capricorn Sun & Rising:

 Taurus Season grounded you in the present, Capricorn, but it also showed you where you’ve been resisting softness.
-Now as Gemini Season begins on May 20th, the tempo picks up.
+Now as Gemini Season begins on May 21st, the tempo picks up.
 Your sector of wellness, work, and routine is lit, and so is your desire to reinvent how you get things done.
 Think of this next chapter as a systems update.
 You can streamline, simplify, and restructure everything from your sleep schedule to your to-do list.
-But don’t just optimize for productivity — optimize for peace.
+But don’t just optimise for productivity — optimise for peace.
 Gemini wants you to work smarter, not harder.

 You’re also closing out Saturn in Pisces’ journey through your communication sector, a chapter that started in March 2023.
 You may have learned how to say less, but mean more.
 Or maybe you found your voice after a period of being misunderstood.
 Either way, you’ve grown.
 With Saturn about to enter Aries, your focus shifts to home, roots, and emotional safety.
 It’s giving “main character builds their sanctuary” energy.
 Start with one corner of your life and make it sacred.